niyuan1/psrplt/README.md

 #waterplot
 is the plotting program for waterfall data.

-As of today, waterplot is capable of plotting:
+As of now, waterplot plots:

 - Intensity map